-- The USG Continuity of Operations Plan shall be developed following existing standards, industry best practices, Federal Information Security Management Act (FISMA), Federal Information Processing Standards (FIPS), National Institute of Standards and Technology (NIST) guidelines, USG Cybersecurity tools, and templates. - The USG Continuity of Operations Plan will require the involvement of all USG organizations to ensure an effective University System response to contingencies and disasters. - The USG Continuity of Operations Plan must incorporate the physical and logistical limitations of the USG operating locations. - The USG Continuity of Operations Plan will be aligned with and operationalize the USG Emergency Operations Plan and the Enterprise Risk Management Program.
+- The USG Continuity of Operations Plan (COOP) shall be developed following existing standards, industry best practices, Federal Information Security Management Act (FISMA), Federal Information Processing Standards (FIPS), National Institute of Standards and Technology (NIST) guidelines, USG Cybersecurity tools and templates. - The USG COOP will require the involvement of all USG organizations to ensure an effective USG response to contingencies and disasters. - The USG COOP must incorporate the physical and logistical limitations of the USG operating locations. - The USG COOP will be aligned with and operationalize the USG Emergency Operations Plan and the Enterprise Risk Management Program.